gasparecarollo/Command_Line_Inventory_Application_Project/Commits_Log.md

 removed package-lock.json from gitignore
-Updated CRUD commands in Index, started the CRUD commands for shopCart inside Controllers.js Create controllers.js for shopCart, installed nanoid, created a Commits_log.md **Create data for the weapons
+Updated CRUD commands in Index, started the CRUD commands for shopCart inside Controllers.js Create controllers.js for shopCart, installed nanoid, created a Commits_log.md Fixed "node:fs" to "fs", added readCartJSON and writeCartJSON inside helpers.js Added module.exports for shopCartControllers.JSON, added shopCartController imports, **Create data for the weapons
+**When an error is caught: Rick:  We've got to keep an eye out for any zany wacky characters that pop up